From a construction loan for home renovation to a repair bill for a leaky roof, it’s what you need it to be.

 These are then aggregated and weighted to produce a total score.
 This means Canstar’s ratings are reputable and transparent, so you can trust the information they provide but still dig deeper if you want to.

-> Other comparison sites can also be useful, however, always check around, as some may have a ‘sales’ element - that is they may receive money for the people that visit their website en route to a particular lender.
-So if the best rate isn’t offering it may not show up on their comparison.
+Other comparison sites can also be useful, however, you should always check around, as some may have a ‘sales’ element — that is, they may receive money for the people that visit their website en route to a particular lender.
+So if the best rate isn’t being offered, it may not show up on their comparison.
 They also have ‘promoted’ or ‘featured’ loans, which they are paid to highlight, even if those loans do not truly reflect the best value car loans on the market.

-> What is the interest rate and the comparison rate?
+What are the interest rate and the comparison rate?

-> How do these rates compare to other types of loans?
+How do these rates compare to other types of loans?

 What are the fees and charges? (e.g. upfront, ongoing, early exit)